-The study found staff perceived schools applying the Leadership processes higher than their essentiality levels.
-This finding supports the principals were doing an exceptional job in providing school leadership.
-However, the perception in the application of improvement in instruction by the principal was relatively low among the 27 total processes, and two schools shared the principal needed to enforce stronger student discipline.
-It is important for these schools to recognize, accept, analyze, and begin to improve application of this Leadership process.

-School staff identified Leadership as a characteristic as having a "huge, huge, huge" impact on school effectiveness.
+The study found the staff perceived schools applying the Leadership processes higher than their essentiality levels.
+This supports the principals were doing an exceptional job in providing school leadership.
+However, the perception in the application of improvement in instruction by the principal was low, and two schools shared the principal needed to enforce stronger student discipline.
+It is also important for these schools to recognize, accept, analyze, and begin to improve application of this Leadership process.
+School staff identified Leadership as having a "huge, huge, huge" impact on school effectiveness.
 Very importantly, both staff and parents openly shared the quality attributes of the principals and how they have made a difference in student lives, education, and even in their families' lives.
-Given the stories shared by the parents and the high success of these effective Title 1 schools, leadership definitely does matter.
+Given the stories shared by the parents and the high success of these effective Title One schools, leadership does matter.

+VI.
 CONCLUSION

-Leadership is a long-running, consistent effective school characteristic in the literature (Lezotte, 1991).
-In this effective schools study, staff in the four Title 1 schools perceived its essentiality and application to be at the mid-level among the eleven effective school characteristics.
-Nonetheless, the levels were high in the "Agree" and "Strongly Agree" range for both aspects.
+Leadership is a long-running, consistent, effective school characteristic in the literature (Lezotte, 1991).
+However, staff in the four effective study schools perceived its essentiality and application mid-level among the eleven effective school characteristics, although the levels were in the "Agree" and "Strongly Agree" range for both aspects.
 Analyzing Leadership processes highlights what a school is doing well and what it needs to improve to ensure even greater quality leadership.
 When directly listening to how the school principal impacts, not only school effectiveness, but the lives of staff, parents, and students, the strong conclusion that leadership matters in schools rises beyond its mid-level perception.
-This study supports the need for high quality leadership in order to produce school effectiveness, and its style variability is determined by the integrated and mutually interactive relationship between the leader and the situation.
+This study supports the need for high-quality leadership in order to produce school effectiveness, and its style variability is determined by the integrated and mutually interactive relationship between leadership style and situation.